alleniac/image-ad-creator/README.md

 # Image Ad Creator

 Create ad-ready images by combining product shots, optional style references, and a free-form prompt.
 The app lets you toggle between Gemini 2.5 Flash Image and Gemini 3 (Nano Banana Pro) for generation and view/download results instantly.
+Each request produces three variants in parallel.

 ## Features
 - Upload multiple product images (required) and style reference images (optional)
 - Choose generation model: Gemini 2.5 Flash Image (speed) or Gemini 3 Nano Banana Pro (higher fidelity, 2K image size, 1:1 aspect by default)
 - Custom prompt to steer the scene
-- Inline preview, full-size modal preview, and download of the generated PNG
+- Inline previews, full-size modal preview, and per-image downloads for all generated variants
 - Image management: delete individual uploads or clear all in one click

 ## Prerequisites